pratheeshrussell/flutter-commands-vscode-ext/README.md

 # flutter-commands README

 This extension can run commonly used flutter commands from the command palette/activity bar.
-I don't think it will be useful to anyone since this is only a test on how to create an extension
+This is my attempt to learn about creating a vs code extension and so might not be much useful but if anyone wants to improve it send a PR

 ## Features

-Flutter APK Build:In Parts - will build different files for different ABI(Application Binary Interface)
+Flutter Commands: Build Split APK - will build different files for different ABI(Application Binary Interface)
-Flutter APK Build:Fat - will build a single fat apk file in release mode
+Flutter Commands: Build Fat APK - will build a single fat apk file in release mode
-Flutter Repair Import Errors - Deletes the package file and runs pub get command
+Flutter Commands: Build APK App Bundle - will build the app bundle Flutter Commands: Repair Imports - Deletes the package file and runs pub get command
-Flutter Repair Project - Runs flutter clean and flutter create .
+Flutter Commands: Repair Project - Runs flutter clean and flutter create .

 ## Requirements